Ayushk4/JuliaCon20_Talk/README.md

 # Natural Language Processing in Julia

-This repo contains the code accompanying the [JuliaCon 2020](https://juliacon.org/2020/) talk - [Natural Language Processing in Julia](https://live.juliacon.org/talk/Z8WWNV) where I present the packages the NLP research packages written during Google Summer of Code.
-The talk is meant for a broader audience and people without much experience in Natural Language Processing can also attend the talk.
+This repo contains the code accompanying the [JuliaCon 2020](https://juliacon.org/2020/) talk - [Natural Language Processing in Julia](https://live.juliacon.org/talk/Z8WWNV) where I present the packages the NLP research packages I contributed during Google Summer of Code 2019 programme with the Julia Language.
+The talk is meant for a broader audience, so people without much experience in Natural Language Processing can also attend the talk.

 ## Abstract:
 The JuliaText ecosystem provides various packages for working with human languages.
 In this talk, we show the usage of these JuliaText packages with Flux.jl for Natural Language Processing (NLP) with a **focus on deep learning-based approaches**.